TheRobBrennan/starting-point/CONTRIBUTING.md

    - Examples: `feat(ui): add login form`, `fix(api): handle 500 error`.
 3. **Run Tests**
    - Execute `npm test` before opening a pull request.
 Tests rely on [act](https://github.com/nektos/act) and Docker.
+   - Only basic workflow tests are included in this template.
 4. **Open a Pull Request**
    - Fill out the provided PR template.
    - Ensure your commits are signed and all checks pass.